Shirley Thomas Academic Scholarship

 Past Scholarship Winners

 Morgane Grivel, an aeronautics graduate student working with Professor Mory Gharib, received the 2014 Shirley Thomas Academic scholarship.
 Her PhD thesis research is focused on understanding how a surface's wetting properties can modify flow behavior.
 She is currently studying two dimensional water jets flowing over surfaces with alternating hydrophobic and hydrophilic bands.
 These patterned surfaces induce passive hydrodynamic displacements and create roller-like structures in the flow.
 This research has the potential for new methods for flow control with applications for the future surface and submerged watercraft.
 Morgane was born in France and moved to the United States as a child.
 She attended the University of Maryland for her bachelor's degree, graduating in 2011.
-She obtained her masters degree in Aeronautics from Caltech in 2012.
-She also took part in the GALCIT- Ecole Polytechnique exchange program and obtained a master's degree in Fluid Mechanics from the Ecole Polytechnique in 2013.
+She obtained her master's degree in Aeronautics from Caltech in 2012.
+She also took part in the GALCIT- Ecole Polytechnique exchange program and obtained a master's degree in fluid mechanics from the Ecole Polytechnique in 2013.

 Keith Patterson, an aerospace graduate student working with Professor Sergio Pellegrino, received the 2013 Shirley Thomas Academic scholarship.
 He has been developing a new active, lightweight, deformable mirror technology.
 This mirror technology has potential for enabling new large space telescope architectures that could be used for exoplanet imaging, the study of dark matter, earthquake monitoring, and other areas of research.
-He is originally from upstate New York, and graduated with a BS in mechanical and aerospace engineering from Rensselaer Polytechnic Institute in 2007.
-He got his Master's in aerospace engineering from GALCIT in 2009.
+He is originally from upstate New York, and graduated with a bachelor's in mechanical and aerospace engineering from Rensselaer Polytechnic Institute in 2007.
+He got his master's in aerospace engineering from GALCIT in 2009.